Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 But they can also keep you warm, dry, comfortable, and better able to focus on riding.

-We’ve made a list of our favourite waterproof motorcycle boots in a range of styles and prices.
+We’ve listed our favourite waterproof motorcycle boots in various styles and prices.

 TCX Hero Waterproof Boots